Walter Bradford Cannon: Life and career

 Cannon was born on October 19, 1871, in Prairie du Chien, Wisconsin, the son of Colbert Hanchett Cannon and his wife Wilma Denio.
 His sister Ida Maud Cannon (1877-1960) became a noted hospital social worker at Massachusetts General Hospital.

 In his autobiography The Way of an Investigator, Cannon counts himself among the descendants of Jacques de Noyon, a French Canadian explorer and coureur des bois.
 His Calvinist family was intellectually active, including readings from James Martineau, John Fiske (philosopher), and James Freeman Clarke.
 Cannon's curiosity also led him to Thomas Henry Huxley, John Tyndall, George Henry Lewes, and William Kingdon Clifford.
 A high school teacher, Mary Jeannette Newson, became his mentor.
 "Miss May" Newson motivated him and helped him take his academic skills into Harvard University in 1892.

-Upon finishing his undergraduate studies in 1896, he entered Harvard Medical School.
+Upon finishing his undergraduate studies in 1896, Cannon entered Harvard Medical School.
 He started using X-rays to study the physiology of digestion while working with Henry P. Bowditch.
 In 1900 he received his medical degree.

 After graduation, Cannon was hired by William Townsend Porter at Harvard as an instructor in the Department of Physiology while continuing his digestion study.
 Cannon was promoted to an assistant professor of physiology in 1902.
 He was a close friend of the physicist, G. W. Pierce, and together they founded the Wicht Club with other young instructors for social and professional purposes.
 In 1906, Cannon succeeded Bowditch as the Higginson Professor and chairman of the Department of Physiology at Harvard Medical School until 1942.
 From 1914 to 1916, Cannon was also President of the American Physiological Society.